Scott Fivelson: Writing

-Screenwriting

 As a screenwriter, Fivelson's film credits include American Reel, starring David Carradine, Michael Maloney, and Mariel Hemingway; and 3 Holes and a Smoking Gun, starring James Wilder, Joaquim de Almeida, Rudolf Martin, and Richard Edson.
-The latter film, also known as Three Holes, Two Brads, and a Smoking Gun, won Fivelson the "Best Screenwriter" award at the 2014 Downtown Film Festival Los Angeles, the "Red Dirt Award (Grand Jury)" prize at the 2014 Red Dirt International Film Festival, and "Best U.S. Narrative Feature Film" at the 2014 Laughlin International Film Festival.

-Near Myth: The Oskar Knight Story features a wide-ranging ensemble including Margaret O'Brien, Joaquim de Almeida, Julianna Guill, Kristina Anapau, and many other stars who share their memories and feelings about the legendary director.
+Near Myth: The Oskar Knight Story features an ensemble cast including Margaret O'Brien, Joaquim de Almeida, Julianna Guill, Kristina Anapau, and many other stars who share their memories and feelings about the legendary director.

 His one-act plays, Dial L for Latch-Key and Leading the Witness, have been performed at the Upstairs at The Gatehouse theatre in Highgate Village, London, England, starring James Torme, and at The Phoenix Theatre in San Francisco, presented by Off Broadway West.

 Dial L for Latch-Key: The Radio Play has been released as an audiobook by Blackstone Audio.
 This radio play version, which he directed, has been broadcast on Resonance FM radio in London.

 Fivelson's short story, "A Farewell to Legs" —Hemingway-esque prose about a jogger in a marathon across Africa — has also been published as an audiobook by Blackstone Audio.
 The audiobook is read by actress Mariel Hemingway, the granddaughter of Ernest Hemingway.

-Other writing

 Fivelson has done work as a songwriter.
 His songs include “Secret Entrance to Your Heart” by Breeze BossaNova, “What the Piano Knows” by Dave Corwin and Catherine Ashcroft, and the jazz album Awesome in New York, featuring Mishka Spiro and Zane Musa.
-On December 23, 2022, “Secret Entrance to Your Heart” hit Number 1 on the Indie Top 50 chart at 96.9 The Oasis radio.

-Fivelson is also a published poet.